 Extra info for tuning on +/-12 Volt and using the V3340 chip:

 As mentioned earlier, if you're running this VCO on +/-12V and you have trouble tuning it, change R4 from 200K to 270K or 300K.
 Someone kindly reported having trouble tuning this VCO on 12V and reported this as the solution in the comments below, so I thought I'd include it here.
 That's why the comments are so useful.
-If you come across problems like this please report it down below and we'll find a solution.
+If you come across problems like this please report it in the Eddy Bergman Facebook group or in the comment of an other article.
+(Comments for this article are closed because it got too long.)

 I've also had a comment on Facebook about the V3340 chip not holding tracking when used in this circuit.
 I have no further details on that, but just so you know.
 It's recommended you use either the AS3340 or the CEM3340 chip.